Frequently Asked Questions

 RStudio is available under the GNU Affero General Public License v3.
 The AGPL v3 is an open-source license that guarantees the freedom to share and change the software, and to make sure it remains free software for all its users.

-Our support web site includes a knowledge base and discussion forum for reporting problems, asking questions, and discussing new ideas and features.
-Our team and others in the community actively participates in the forum so it is a great place to go for help or answers.
+Our support web site includes a knowledge base for common problems with RStudio's products.
+For R support, we recommend checking out our community forums at community.rstudio.com.
+Our team and others in the community actively participates there so it is a great place to go for help or answers.